mnazim/mnazim.github.io/content/writings/python-ecosystem-introduction.markdown

     :::bash
     $ sudo pip install git+file:///path/to/local/repository

-One thing should be noted that while installing via `git` protocol, you should `git+git` prefix like so:
+One thing should be noted that while installing via `git` protocol, you should use `git+git` prefix like so:

     :::bash
     $ sudo pip install git+git://hostname_or_ip/path/to/git-repo#egg=packagename